What sank the Titanic? Scientists point to the moon

 | SAN ANTONIO

-SAN ANTONIO A century after the Titanic disaster, scientists have found an unexpected culprit for the sinking: the moon.
+SAN ANTONIO A century after the Titanic disaster, scientists have found an unexpected culprit of the crash: the moon.

-Anyone who knows history or has seen the blockbuster movies knows that the cause of the transatlantic liner's accident 100 years ago next month was that it hit an iceberg.
+Anyone who knows history or blockbuster movies knows that the cause of the ocean liner's accident 100 years ago next month was that it hit an iceberg.

 "But the lunar connection may explain how an unusually large number of icebergs got into the path of the Titanic," said Donald Olson, a Texas State University physicist whose team of forensic astronomers examined the moon's role.